Iris in Perfumery: The Rhizome, Not the Flower

 | Persistence | Duration over time |

-| Originality | Uniqueness compared to known cultivars |
+| Originality | Uniqueness vs. known cultivars |

-Perfume Prize Laureates (2000–2024)
+Perfume Prize Winners

-| Year | Winning Cultivar | Hybridizer | Country | Documented Olfactory Note |
+| Year | Cultivar | Hybridizer | Country | Olfactory Note |

 |---|---|---|---|---|

-| 2000 | 'Mer Du Sud' | Cayeux | 🇫🇷France | Sweet floral |
+| 2000 | 'Mer Du Sud' | Cayeux | 🇫🇷 France | Sweet floral |

-| 2005 | 'Pretty Edgy' | Barry Blyth | 🇦🇺Australia | Not documented |
+| 2005 | 'Pretty Edgy' | Barry Blyth | 🇦🇺 Australia | — |

-| 2007 | 'Arcobaleno' | Luigi Mostosi | 🇮🇹Italy | Not documented |
+| 2007 | 'Arcobaleno' | Luigi Mostosi | 🇮🇹 Italy | — |

-| 2011 | Seedling 060402 | Jean-Claude Jacob | 🇫🇷France | Not documented |
+| 2011 | Seedling 060402 | Jean-Claude Jacob | 🇫🇷 France | — |

-| 2015 | 'Cielo Alto' (SFP prize) | Angelo Garanzini | 🇮🇹Italy | Lily, jasmine |
+| 2015 | 'Cielo Alto' SFP PRIZE | Angelo Garanzini | 🇮🇹 Italy | Lily, jasmine |

-| 2017 | Seedling 10-71-GR3 | Alain Chapelle | 🇫🇷France | Not documented |
+| 2017 | Seedling 10-71-GR3 | Alain Chapelle | 🇫🇷 France | — |

-| 2019 | 'Fragrance Des Sables' | Nicolas Bourdillon | 🇫🇷France | Pronounced sweet |
+| 2019 | 'Fragrance Des Sables' | Nicolas Bourdillon | 🇫🇷 France | Pronounced sweet |

-| 2022 | 'Parfum Parisien' | Lorena Montanari | 🇮🇹Italy | Not documented |
+| 2022 | 'Parfum Parisien' | Lorena Montanari | 🇮🇹 Italy | — |

-| 2024 | 'Rose De Porcelaine' | — | — | Not documented |
+| 2024 | 'Rose De Porcelaine' | — | — | — |

-Scientific Basis: The 6 Olfactory Groups of Iris (Yuan et al., 2019)
+Iris Flower Volatile Profiles (Yuan et al., 2019)

-| Group | Dominant Compound | Concentration | Sensory Profile |
+| # | Dominant Compound | Concentration | Sensory Profile |

 |---|---|---|---|